Top Five Things To Do In Dubai (UAE)

 Although this magnificent structure has its own entrance for commercial and residential apartments, the public observatory has its entrance through the connected passageway in Dubai Mall, which is right beside it.
 Tickets get sold out really quick, since this is one of the spots tourists from all around the world treasure, hence I urge you to book your tickets way in advance.

 3. The Dubai Fountain Show at Dubai Mall

 Conveniently enough, Burj Khalifa is right by the largest mall in the world by area – The Dubai Mall.
 Any and every retail store you name, this mall has it.
-There is a huge aquarium in the center for those interested and an ice rink for the adventure-minded.
+There is a huge aquarium in the centre for those interested and an ice rink for the adventure-minded.

-My personal favorite in this mall is the huge Japanese-based retailer Kinokuniya, with sections of genres that contain books from all across the world under one roof.
+My personal favourite in this mall is the huge Japanese-based retailer Kinokuniya, with sections of genres that contain books from all across the world under one roof.
 It’s a delight to spend hours just reading in their bookstore seating areas especially for bookworms.

 Right outside of Dubai Mall, with a spectacular view of Burj Khalifa and the surrounding buildings, is the Dubai Fountain Show in the lake by the same name, which is the world’s largest choreographed fountain system.
 The best part about all of it?
 It is absolutely free of cost!

 Throngs of people create stampedes during rush hours, especially at night or during the weekends.
 I would recommend going as early as possible, to avoid tired shoppers from all over the mall taking from the essence of the calm fountain show.

 Here is a map and schedule directly from the website: